qooxdoo/documentation/desktop/gui/customwidgets.md

 });
 ```

-For someone reading this code it is immediately obvious, what's happening.
+For someone reading this code it is immediately obvious what is happening.

 > **note**
 >